silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a block storage resource.
 This allows iSCSI-based Endurance and Performance block storage to be created, updated, and deleted.
 Fore more information about Block storage, see [Learn about Block Storage](/docs/BlockStorage?topic=BlockStorage-About).

-Block storage can be accessed and mounted through a Multipath I/O (MPIO) Internet Small Computer System Interface (iSCSI) connection.
+Block storage can be accessed and mounted through a Multipath Input Output Internet Small Computer System Interface (iSCSI) connection.

 ### Sample Terraform code
 {: #storage-block-sample}